cgruver/cgruver/_posts/2023-04-06-Development-On-OpenShift-With-Eclipse-Che.md

 1. __Before diving into some code, we need to start our frontend (Angular) and backend (Quarkus) apps in live dev mode:__

    So, click on the icon in the left hand menu that looks like a small clipboard.
 This is the Task Manager extension.
-We need to run a few tasks to get set up.
+We need to run two tasks to get set up.

    <img src="/_pages/dev-spaces/demo-app-images/demo-task-manager-perspective.png" width="40%"/>